GabeMorano/Venture_Funding_Neural_Network/README.md

 Evaluation of model performance with accuracy metrics.
 Requirements

+#### The code for this project was written and run in Google Colab.

-## To run this notebook, you will need the following libraries:
+## To run this notebook locally, you will need the following libraries:
 Pandas
 NumPy
 TensorFlow